Trying to sleep when you have anxiety is not fun and games.

 They also offer a few off the shelve options for you to choose from, as well as a prime upgrade.
-This upgrade will give you a smaller pocket inside the blanket, to keep weight more evenly distributed.
+This upgrade will give you a smaller pocket inside to keep weight more evenly distributed.
 The downside to this?
 You’ve got a lot of options to choose from.
 If you want something simple, sticking with an Isaac or Mela Comfort blanket might be the right choice for you.

 Now, you don’t get the luxury of a 100-night with Sommio, but you do get a 21-night exchange policy if it’s not working out for you.

 Unlock a better night’s sleep with weighted blankets